 On the other hand, factory operating systems are manufacturing software platforms designed to give people, materials, and processes a way to share information, collaborate, and meet customer expectations quickly and efficiently.
 These systems aren’t solely about producing – they give manufacturing operations the ability to respond to design updates, changing demands, and create powerful manufacturing workflows.

-There are few true factory operating systems, such as ion Execute, available in a world filled with ERPs and MESs.
+There are few true factory operating systems, such as (ION), available in a world filled with ERPs and MESs.
 Some businesses have resorted to stitching systems together in an attempt to have the agility and collaboration their teams need.
 Unfortunately, these solutions aren’t as strong in UI/UX, connectivity, and features compared to a system built for greater manufacturing flexibility and opportunities for innovation.

 Scalability is a key advantage of factory operating systems.
 Factory operating systems allow you to make upgrades to individual processes with advanced technology, such as the Internet of Things (IoT), machine learning (ML), or other forms of artificial intelligence (AI), rather than attempting to upgrade all processes at once.

 You shouldn’t view starting small as a disadvantage – it's actually preferable.
 Manufacturers who view new technology as a silver bullet and attempt to revamp their entire operation with one project are more than likely setting themselves up for failure.
 And, when processes don’t meet expectations, they’re often abandoned – along with any new opportunities the project could have created.